Ligtus/ColorPickerAndroid/README.md

-# FamilyLampAndroid
+# ColorPickerAndroid
-FamilyLamp Android app for control of RGB ESP8266 lamps
+ColorPicker Android app for control of RGB ESP8266 lamps